aswini8035/postgresql-sql-solutions/README.md

-# postgresql-sql-solutions
+# PostgreSQL SQL Solutions

-PostgreSQL compatible SQL solutions for common problems and interview practice
+A collection of PostgreSQL-compatible SQL queries for common database problems and interview-style scenarios.

+All queries are written and tested using PostgreSQL syntax.
+Ideal for backend engineers, data analysts, and SQL learners.